DIY Chalk Paint Review

-As I’m finishing up this post I’m currently sitting snug as a bug in bed and trying to recover from my trip to the Silobration.
+As I’m finishing up this post, I’m currently sitting snug as a bug in bed and trying to recover from my trip to the Silobration.
 We literally just got home a few hours ago and HOLY SMOKES–it was amazing.
 We had the best time and I’m just so grateful for the entire experience.
 It was even better than anything I had imagined and I can’t wait to share it all soon.
-But in the mean time, I wanted to share a little DIY chalk paint review for you guys.
+But in the meantime, I wanted to share a little DIY chalk paint review for you guys.
 Can you believe I’ve never tried DIY chalk paint?
 Crazy, I know.
-But I finally mixed up my very first batch last week and used it to paint a cute little wooden stool.
+But I finally mixed up my very first batch of chalk paint last week and used it to paint a cute little wooden stool.
 I was actually surprised by the results and I have some thoughts to share on it, so I hope this helps if you’re curious about making your own chalk paint.
 Grab your coffee and let’s hop to it!

-So there are a ton of different chalk paint recipes out there, but I found a very basic and straightforward recipe from Lowe’s that I’ll be using for this review: “Mix 1/3 cup of Plaster of Paris and 1/3 cup of cool water; stir until completely smooth.
+So there are a ton of different DIY chalk paint recipes out there, but I found a very basic and straightforward recipe from Lowe’s that I’ll be using for this review: “Mix 1/3 cup of Plaster of Paris and 1/3 cup of cool water; stir until completely smooth.
 Mix that with 1 cup of latex paint and stir thoroughly.
 This will make enough chalk-finish paint for one coat on a six-drawer dresser.
 Chalk-finish paint should not be stored and reused.”

 Once I had the chalk paint mixed up I was ready to paint.
 Here’s a before shot of the stool I used for this review:

 I didn’t do anything to prep this stool other than clean it up with a wet rag.
 No sanding or anything–I just wanted to go straight in with the DIY chalk paint, like I would with any other pre-mixed chalk paint.

 Here’s how it looked after the first coat of paint: